AnshumanRajSingh/Software_Security/README.md

-Software Security Laboratory
+Software Security Laboratory:
 A comprehensive portfolio of security experiments, vulnerability analysis, and defensive implementations.

-Project Overview
+Project Overview:
 This repository serves as a technical log for the Software Security (SS) Lab.
 It documents the identification of critical vulnerabilities (OWASP Top 10) and the implementation of industry-standard security controls.

-Experiment Index
+Experiment Index:
 1. Code Vulnerability Analysis
 Objective: Identify basic security flaws in C and Python.
 Vulnerabilities: Buffer Overflows, Insecure Input Handling, and Hardcoded Credentials.